-For friends wanting to buy together, there is the opportunity to reconfigure the dwelling by creating two equal suites, as a co-ownership arrangement – while splitting the income from a third.
+• For friends wanting to buy together, there is the opportunity to live in two equal suites – as a co-ownership arrangement – while splitting the income from a third.
 Check out our April 2017 Home Of The Month on The Danforth in East York, which had two equally-sized suites plus a lower level

-Lastly, for down-scaling Boomers who are drawn to urban core and the benefits of the pedestrian lifestyle, buying a property with a lower level suite provides the best of both worlds.
-Like this Contemporary Townhouse in Little Italy which I recently sold!
+• Lastly, for down-scaling Boomers who are drawn to urban core and the benefits of the pedestrian lifestyle, buying a property with multiple suites provides security and peace of mind.
 If you’re a snowbird or like to travel throughout the year, having at least one resident in your property to ‘keep an eye on things’ is always a benefit.
-First, there’s the matter of insurance.
+For starters, there’s the matter of insurance.
 Insurers often require someone check on a vacant property consistently in order to keep a policy valid.
 If you don’t and the water pipes freeze, then your coverage could be null and void.
 Another benefit is having a tenant present to do general operational tasks, like take out the garbage and recycling, water the lawn or shovel the sidewalk of snow.
 Not only does a tenant keep a property appearing occupied, one can offer the tenant a monthly fee to attend to these matters (which you can write off against the income).
 Imagine the benefit of having a resident caretaker who pays you a monthly rent that covers your property taxes and utilities.
 Who wouldn’t consider this a ‘win-win’?

-Does the strategy of owning an Accordian Dwelling in a prime location represent an attractive opportunity for your life stage and objectives?
-If the answer is ‘Yes’, check out my new listing called Mid-Century Magic On Sorauren In Parkdale which invites transformation into two or three suites!
+Does the strategy of owning an multi-unit property in a prime location represent an attractive opportunity for your life stage and objectives?
+If the answer is ‘Yes‘, please have a peek at my new listing, A Stately Edwardian Duplex With Lower Level Suite, Steps To High Park, which may be a perfect fit!

 If you’re interested in reading more about renovating an income property, I’ve also shared my journey transforming a vintage manse in Charlottetown, PEI.
 Here’s my Tales Of Upper Hillsborough, which includes a fully accounting into a luxe furnished vacation rental!